Bravo: Kearney Public Library events

 People are also reading…

-Card Crafting — 7 p.m., Nov.
-22. Supplies will be provided for this class on making creative greeting cards.
+Card Crafting — 7 p.m., Tuesday.
+Supplies will be provided for this class on making creative greeting cards.
 For patrons 18 and older.
 Register in advance.
-The theme is winter.
+The theme is “Winter.”

 Library closed — Nov.
 24-25.